 Most development systems only focus on the single-user environment, and only a few of these systems have a facility for interactive programming.
-For example, WingIDE[12] is a development environment for Python language.
-Like our system, it provides a graphic debugger, a code browser, and a source editor.
-However, the runtime and design-time are separated, and the user needs to re-execute the applications after re-designing them.
-The system lacks interactive programming ability.
-DrJava [13] is a lightweight development environment for writing Java programs.
-It provides basic features, including an editor, an interpreter and a debugger, for program design.
+For example, WingIDE[16] and DrJava [17] are development environments for Python and Java language, respectively.
+Both of them provide a file browser, a source editor and a graphic debugger.
+In WingIDE, the runtime and design-time are separated, and the user needs to re-execute the applications after re-designing them.
+This system lacks the interactive programming ability.
+Because DrJava has an interpreter embedded, it has interactive programming ability.
+But it still need to re-execute the application after modify its codes.
+Both of the WingIDE and DrJava are designed to develop programs standalone.